EVERSE-ResearchSoftware/schemas/software/dev/README.md

 - `command-line`: The software is available as a command line interface, e.g., via a command line tool or script
 - `library`: The software is available as a library to be included in other software applications

-### Custer/Community
+### usedBy

 The clusters are described in https://everse.software/RSQKit/research_clusters_and_infrastructures.
 If the community is not part of these clusters, it can be added as free text.

 ## Example